 In other words, the fundamental fact, never mentioned by BATAN at any stage in the whole three-year episode, was that at no stage was there ever a Slovakian nuclear manufacturer to fulfil the role of “inspiration” and “mentor.”

 From an Indonesian perspective at the time, however, the public presentation of a Slovakian nuclear investment or mentoring role looked rather different.
-First, the Indonesian public was unlikely to know much about Slovakia, its nuclear industry and its history in particular.
+First, the Indonesian public was unlikely to know much about Slovakia, its nuclear industry, and its history in particular.
 Certainly no serious investigation of Slovakia’s nuclear record has been published in the Indonesian media.
 Enthusiastic support of the Slovakian nuclear link from the head of BATAN, the Indonesian ambassador to Slovakia, and the governor of Babel was reported at face value, as were the claims by the Slovakian hosts of the Indonesian nuclear study delegation in December 2010.
 In other words, pro-nuclear groups in Jakarta and Babel were able to invoke a benign Slovakian “model” without fear of contradiction.

 Second, Slovakian nuclear industrial interests may have been functioning as a stalking horse for Russian nuclear export ambitions in Indonesia.
 The long-running Czechoslovakian nuclear relationship with the former Soviet Union was a complex one, with negative aspects such as the Soviet abrogation of support for the A-1 NPP, leading to great design and manufacturing difficulty for the Czechoslovakian side, and ultimately disaster.
 But at the same time, Soviet provision of design and manufacturing assistance for the much larger fleet of VVER pressurized water reactors in the former Czechoslovakia was the foundation of the Slovak and Czech energy systems today, with enduring deeply layered institutional, financial, and personal connections with contemporary Russia.